 Climate change represents a profound global crisis with far-reaching consequences for agriculture, ecosystems, and food security.
 Its impacts are particularly severe for small-scale farmers in vulnerable regions, such as sub-Saharan Africa, where communities often face limited resources and capacities to mitigate climate-related risks.
 This is especially true in South Africa’s Eastern Cape Province, a region that relies heavily on subsistence farming and remains one of the country’s poorest.
 Here, small-scale farmers are increasingly threatened by climate-related challenges, including erratic rainfall, prolonged droughts, rising temperatures, and shifting growing seasons.
 These environmental changes, compounded by widespread poverty, exacerbate the region’s food insecurity, creating a pressing need for effective adaptation strategies.
-This study contributes significantly to climate change and small-scale agriculture discourse by exploring the complex inter-relationship between climate change awareness, adaptation strategies, and food security in the Eastern Cape.
+This study contributes significantly to climate change and small-scale agriculture discourse by exploring the complex interrelationship between climate change awareness, adaptation strategies, and food security in the Eastern Cape.
 While much of the existing literature has examined these components in isolation, climate change awareness, adaptation, and food security, there remains a notable gap in research that integrates these elements and investigates how they intersect and influence each other within smallholder farming.
 The focus of this study is to address the insufficient understanding of how smallholder farmers in developing regions, particularly in South Africa, perceive and respond to climate change and how these responses are intricately linked to their food security outcomes.
 While previous studies have documented the broader impacts of climate change on agriculture, there has been limited research on the specific adaptation strategies employed by small-scale farmers in the Eastern Cape.
 Furthermore, few studies have explored how these strategies, or the absence thereof, influence long-term food security.
 This gap is critical, given that small-scale agriculture is central to rural livelihoods in Southern Africa, and the ability of farmers to adapt to climate variability is a key determinant of their long-term resilience.
 Despite the centrality of agriculture to the region’s economy and food systems, smallholder farmers in the Eastern Cape face substantial barriers, ranging from a lack of financial resources and technological support to insufficient climate knowledge and access to adaptation tools.
 As a result, they are disproportionately vulnerable to climate-induced environmental changes exacerbated by global climate trends.